 Avoid holiday disasters – a guide to the perfect family holiday checklist

-Going on holiday with the family means that you can just pack up your stuff and leave without paying any further thought about what you need to do, right?
+Going on holiday with the family means that you can just pack up your stuff and leave paying no further thought about what you need to do, right?
 WRONG!
-The first time we went on holiday as a family, we ‘went with the flow’ and managed to almost miss our plane, forget snacks for the journey, and pack so much useless stuff that we ended up paying extra for the excess weight in our suitcases.
+The first time we went on holiday as a family, we ‘went with the flow’ and almost missed our plane, forget snacks for the journey, and pack so much useless stuff that we ended up paying extra for the excess weight in our suitcases.
 We also didn’t factor how long it would take to get to the accommodation and any other vital bits of information that we should have ironed out before we had left the UK.
 Cue stress, tantrums, and not a very relaxing holiday.
 Never, ever doing that again – EVER!

 Whether you are preparing for a weekend trip up north or backpacking around the world, a handy checklist that includes all possible items that you would need for your holiday means that you will be well prepared for any unforeseen incidents that might come your way.
-After numerous family holidays and too many accrued grey hairs, I have come up with a foolproof (ish) guide on how to create the perfect family holiday checklist, so you’re not just winging it on holiday.
+After many family holidays and too many accrued grey hairs, I have come up with a foolproof (ish) guide on how to create the perfect family holiday checklist, so you’re not just winging it on holiday.
 Feel free to add to this list by sharing your tips in the comments below:

 Before you leave home